rhysco8/CV/README.md

 ### Other interests

 :performing_arts: Improv comedy.
-I perform a couple of times a month in London as well as at festivals in New York, Edinburgh, Dublin, Barcelona, Tallinn and Uppsala.
+I perform with my troupe a couple of times a month in London and have performed with them at festivals in New York, Edinburgh, Dublin, Barcelona, Tallinn and Uppsala.

 :closed_lock_with_key: Escape rooms.
-Nothing like solving puzzles under pressure.
+Nothing like solving puzzles under pressure as a team and we usually find time to fit one in when we're at an improv festival.

 :soccer: Big fan of football, in particular Tottenham Hotspur.
 It's the hope that kills you.